sirisfir/springrest/README.md

 Don't worry about implementing this either.
 Spring will proxy your method just as it proxies its default methods.
 After all, it has all the information it needs.

-After you save it, you will notice that Spring crashes: `could not resolve property: name of: com.computaris.springtraining.domain.User`.
+After you save it, you will notice that Spring crashes: `could not resolve property: name of: com.thedotin.springtraining.domain.User`.
 Indeed, we made a mistake: `select a from Article a where a.author.name`, but in our `User` class, there is no `name`.
 We were thinking about `username`, so let's correct the mistake.
 Just be aware that the `@Query` JPQL is not just a flat string, it gets parsed as a DSL when the application starts and will not allow syntax mistakes (which, again, is a good thing).